-These financial statements have been prepared in accordance with IFRS on a historical cost basis, except for financial instruments which have been measured at fair value and are presented in U.S. dollars except when otherwise indicated.
+These financial statements have been prepared in accordance with IFRS on a historical cost basis, except for financial instruments which have been measured at fair value.
+The financial statements are presented in U.S. dollars except when otherwise indicated.

 Consolidation